shalina2/DatastructureAndAlgorithm/DataStructure/stackAndQueues/readme.md

 Queue is a useful data structure.putting an item in queue is called dequeue.
 I also included methods for the front,enqueue,dequeue,and peek as well.

+Approach and efficency
+Big o for stack: space o(1)
+                 Time o(1)

+All public has access to the API